irapha/replayed_distillation/readme.md

 If you do have access to the original dataset, or you want to run Hinton's original Knowledge Distillation [paper](https://arxiv.org/abs/1503.02531), you can just specify that `dataset` flag.

+In order to run this baseline, you only need to have a pre-trained model, and the dataset it was originally trained with.
+This means you can skip the `compute_stats` and `optimize_dataset` steps.

 ```bash
 python main.py --run_name=experiment --model=hinton1200 --dataset=mnist \